CHNEP TECHNICAL COMMENT LETTERS & RESOLUTIONS

 Below is an example of a technical comment letter and a recently approved resolution.
 The letter is regarding priority Outstanding Florida Waters (specially designated waters that are to be protected from any degradation) which are not meeting state water quality standards and are in need of Total Maximum Daily Load limits ("impaired").
 This letter was sent to the Florida Department of Environmental Protection on behalf of the CHNEP (click on image to view full letter):

 Additionally, the Coastal & Heartland National Estuary Partnership forms consensus positions that are transmitted as resolutions.
-In 2020, there have been two thus far including:
+In 2020, there have been three including (click on blue title to open document):

 CHNEP Climate Change Compact Resolution in support of the development of climate compact(s) for Central and Southwest Florida to work collaboratively on issues arising from sea level rise, increased intensity rainfall and storm events, and other issues arising from climate change.